What personal information crypto casinos may ask for, when KYC can appear, and how to reduce unnecessary data sharing.

 - Enable 2FA on your casino account

-- Choose no-KYC casinos if privacy is your top priority
+- Choose lower-KYC casinos if privacy is your top priority, but read the withdrawal rules first

 - Read the privacy policy before submitting any documents